-Has since become the independent State of Belize.

-For the text of communications received from the Argentine Government and the United Kingdom Foreign and Commonwealth Office, see footnote of section II of COLREG 1972.

-The depositary received a communication, dated 2 March 2010, from the Foreign and Commonwealth Office in London, informing that the name of the British overseas territory formerly called "St. Helena and Dependencies" has been changed to "St. Helena, Ascension and Tristan da Cunha".
+- Has since become the independent State of Belize. - For the text of communications received from the Argentine Government and the United Kingdom Foreign and Commonwealth Office, see footnote of section II of COLREG 1972. - Ceased to apply to Hong Kong with effect from 1 July 1997. - The depositary received a communication, dated 2 March 2010, from the Foreign and Commonwealth Office in London, informing that the name of the British overseas territory formerly called "St. Helena and Dependencies" has been changed to "St. Helena, Ascension and Tristan da Cunha".
 The status of the territory as a British overseas territory remains unchanged.